Python Logic for Detecting MCL Exceedances in Real Time

 1. Timestamp coercion.
 All timestamps are anchored to UTC at the edge.
-Local UTC offsets and Daylight Saving Time transitions are resolved during ingestion so that hourly aggregations are neither duplicated nor skipped.
+Local UTC offsets and Daylight Saving Time transitions are resolved during ingestion so that hourly aggregations are neither duplicated nor skipped — the same discipline enforced by the time-series alignment strategies module upstream.

 2. Quality-flag filtering.
 SCADA quality codes are evaluated against a strict allowlist.
 In OPC-UA, the two most significant bits of the status code carry the quality severity (GOOD, UNCERTAIN, or BAD); any reading that is not GOOD is routed to a quarantine queue and excluded from MCL calculations.